esphome/esphome-docs/components/sprinkler.rst

     valve for its ``run_duration`` multiplied by the controller's multiplier value.
 When this switch is turned off, the ``sprinkler.shutdown`` action is called (see below).
   - **pump_switch_id** (*Optional*, :ref:`Switch <config-switch>`): This is the :ref:`switch <config-switch>`
     component to be used to control the valve's pump or upstream electric valve.
+Typically this would be a :doc:`GPIO switch <switch/gpio>` wired to control a relay or other switching device which in turn would activate the respective pump/valve. *It is not recommended to expose this switch to the front end; please see* :ref:`sprinkler-controller-an_important_note_about_gpio_switches_and_control` *below for more detail.*
   - **run_duration** (**Required**, :ref:`config-time`): The duration in seconds this valve should remain on/open after it is activated.
 When a given valve is activated, the controller's multiplier value is multiplied by this value to determine the actual run duration for the valve, thus allowing the run